samlilburn/Final_Project/README.md

 ![import_code_2](Images/import_code_2.png)

-After compiling the csv files, we combined them into a database as seen below.
+After compiling the csv files, a for loop was used to combine them into a data frame as seen below.

 ![import_code_3](Images/import_code_3.png)